open/close all folders

 - Some of the level III Yarhi in Final Fantasy XII: Revenant Wings have the ability to do this, as well as The Judge of Wings/Mydia.
 However, when you've got those particular Yarhi on your side, the ability vanishes.

-- In Mana Khemia, several student enemies can summon their manas to fight alongside them, most notably Renee, but they can only summon once.
+- In Mana Khemia: Alchemists of Al-Revis, several student enemies can summon their manas to fight alongside them, most notably Renee, but they can only summon once.

 - In the Grandia there are many different types of slime, all of which can split themselves into multiple slimes which can then multiply.
 Unless you use a critical hit on the slimes attempting this then having an unending supply of slimes to kill can be extremely irritating or even fatal.

-- Worse yet (depending on your character build) are the high level skeletons, which carry high-end claymores, and summon (and re-summon) a lower-tier skeleton.
-While a fight against a summoning mage can be over quickly if you get past their summon and shut them down, Skeleton Champions are Made of Iron, and their pet skeletons are dangerous in their own right, and easy to confuse for the Champion in the heat of battle meaning you could inflict the killing blow; and rather than taste victory, another skeleton is instantly spawned and the battle carries on.
+- In Oblivion, this is a trait of Skeleton Champions, which carry high-end claymores, and summon (and re-summon) a lower-tier skeleton.
+Skeleton Champions are Made of Iron, and their pet skeletons are dangerous in their own right, and easy to confuse for the Champion in the heat of battle meaning you could inflict the killing blow; and rather than taste victory, another skeleton is instantly spawned and the battle carries on.

 - Several types of demons encountered in Shin Megami Tensei III: Nocturne will summon allies of the same type, if the enemy party has slots open for them.
 Or even if it doesn't.